List of NCIS characters: Jeanne Benoit

 Scottie Thompson recurs as Jeanne Woods.

-Jeanne Benoit (later Jeanne Woods) (Scottie Thompson) first appears in the episode "Sandblast" as Tony DiNozzo's new girlfriend.
-She is an ER resident in Washington, D.C., In the episode "Angel of Death", it is revealed that she is the daughter of arms dealer René Benoit and that Director Shepard, during Gibbs' absence at the end of season 3, assigned Tony to an undercover mission to get close to her.
-After her father is found dead, an FBI team led by Agent Tobias Fornell investigates Gibbs' team and interrogates Tony based on testimony from Jeanne that he killed him.
+Jeanne Benoit (later Jeanne Woods; played by Scottie Thompson) first appears in the episode "Sandblast" as Tony DiNozzo's new girlfriend.
+She is an ER resident in Washington, D.C.
+In the episode "Angel of Death", it is revealed that she is the daughter of arms dealer René Benoit and that Director Shepard, during Gibbs' absence at the end of season 3, assigned Tony to an undercover mission to get close to Jeanne.
+After René is found dead, an FBI team led by Agent Tobias Fornell investigates Gibbs' team and interrogates Tony based on testimony from Jeanne that Tony killed her father.
 She later admits to Shepard that she lied out of anger at Tony for breaking her heart by lying about his identity and his intentions.
 She leaves the squad room after telling Tony (who did not lie about his feelings, despite his undercover deceptions) that she wished she had never met him.

 In the episode "Bounce", she is mentioned as someone who could possibly have a grudge against Tony and be willing to frame him.
 Jeanne returns in the episode "Saviors" when NCIS investigate an attack on volunteer doctors in South Sudan.
 Two doctors go missing, one of whom is Jeanne's husband.
 She joins Tony and Tim on their mission, where Tony promises that they will not rest until they locate her husband.
 On their return flight, Jeanne thanks Tony and tells him that she owes him.
-He responds "No, you don't... we're good.", leaving the pair to part amicably after eight years.
+He responds, "No, you don't... we're good”, leaving the pair to part amicably after eight years.

-Months later, in "Loose Cannons", Tony encounters Jeanne and her husband while investigating a case; she worries about it being connected with her father, which Tony assures her it is not.
+Months later, in "Loose Cannons", Tony encounters Jeanne and her husband while investigating a case; she worries about it being connected with her father, to which Tony assures her it is not.
 However, when NCIS finds out that the case is connected with her father, Jeanne accuses Tony of lying to her.
 He tries to apologize, as he did not know, but she says she was beginning to feel whole again until encountering him.

 Later, after the case is closed, Tony returns to Jeanne's office to find her alone after a fight with her husband regarding her unresolved feelings for Tony.
 Tony fully apologizes to her and sits down with her, admitting he is not feeling whole either.
 They then have an amicable conversation about both of them wanting to go back in time to fix their relationship, in the hope of a happier ending.
 However, as they part, they both stand up and have a tense moment where they nearly kiss, but both agree it should not go any further.